littlemucyoung/xls2md/Readme.md

 ### It‘s a new project
 #### What is the project about?
 When posting articles, I offen need a complex table which contain a lot of information.
 I have to type it in the markdown file.
 It's troublesome and cost me too much time.
-So I create a python cli tool to simplify the process
+So I create a python cli tool to simplify the process.

 #### Install
 ```shell